 This demand for housing microfinance, we hope, will be met by an increase in the supply of housing finance, as evidence grows of the linkage between adequate housing conditions, health outcomes, and the ability to use home-based businesses to withstand economic shocks.
-The Terwilliger Center acknowledges that more in-depth studies are required to establish a concrete link between adequate housing conditions and low-income households’ economic stability and we continue to build this evidence base through similar research in Cambodia, India, and Indonesia.
+The Terwilliger Center acknowledges that more in-depth studies are required to establish a concrete link between adequate housing conditions and low-income households’ economic stability and we continue to build this evidence base through similar research in Egypt, India, and Indonesia.

 Stay tuned for these findings, which will be relevant to any who are interested in the role that both housing and financial inclusion can play in helping countries and low-income households recover from the pandemic and economic shocks to come.